PLACENTA SMOOTHIE RECIPE

 *serve immediately, refrigerate leftovers – must be consumed within 24 hours.

-Christina Gabbard, CPES a.k.a Carolina Placenta Lady, is a Certified Placenta Encapsulation Specialist & Mentor serving natural mommies; health minded women who have an interest in the TCM properties of encapsulated placenta for alleviation or prevention of post-natal depression, “baby-blues”.
-She also enjoys empowering moms birth related challenges; helping them to conceive, carry, and confidently birth through hypnotherapy, healthy living, and mindfulness.
-She resides in Charlotte NC with her family and fur-fam.
+Christina Gabbard, CPES a.k.a Carolina Placenta Lady, is a Certified Placenta Encapsulation Specialist serving natural mommies; health minded women who have an interest in the TCM properties of encapsulated placenta for alleviation or prevention of post-natal depression, “baby-blues”.
+She also enjoys empowering moms through birth related challenges and transitions; helping them to conceive, carry, and confidently birth their babies.
+She resides in Charlotte NC with her family.